RyanWare1987/artsite/README.md

 ## Known Bugs
 At the Time of Deployment, the Basket & Checkout displays do not currently populate properly.
 This is potentially down to the path, but could be due to other reasons.

+There seems to be minimal field checks and charachter limits applied to the PaymentForm which is presented to the user when entering credit card details when purchasing a product.

 ## Improvements
 I am currently in the process of improving visuals, such as page layouts, css and bootstrap components.
 This is purely down to personal preference and to make the site easier on the eye.